Mal Young: The Young and the Restless

 On 31 December 2015, Young cryptically said on his Twitter about what is next for him in 2016, "This year I'm going to be Young and I'm going to be Restless."
 A few days later, Young sent several other tweets to the Twitter account of the American soap opera, The Young and the Restless, announcing his hiring on the show.
 It was confirmed by CBS Daytime that Young had been hired as a producer.
 Young's first episode as a supervising producer aired on 1 February 2016 and his last episode aired on 12 July 2016.

 On 8 June 2016, after news of the firing of Y&R executive producer Jill Farren Phelps, came confirmation that Young had replaced Phelps as executive producer of the American soap.
 His first episode as executive producer aired on 13 July 2016.
 On 31 July 2017, Daytime Confidential announced that both Kay Alden and Sally Sussman Morina would be departing from the show, with Young being named as the new head writer.

 In December 2018, reports were released saying that Young had departed the show as executive producer and head writer.
 Young's departure was later announced, as was the news of Josh Griffith and Tony Morina taking over his positions as head writer and executive producer, respectively.

-In May 2019 at the 46th Daytime Emmy Awards, Mal Young picked up the award for Best Show and Best Writing.
+In May 2019 at the 46th Daytime Emmy Awards, Young picked up the award for Best Show and Best Writing.